FE535 Introduction to Financial Risk Management

 Risk Management and Financial Institutions (Wiley Finance) 4th Edition by John C. Hull

-HANDOUTSA set of handouts/lecture notes will be given as the course progresses.
-These handouts will be very useful to conduct computations and address the underlying tasks from the mini projects.
-These, however, will only serve as a complement to the textbook and should not, by any mean, be treated as a substitute.
+A set of handouts/lecture notes will be given as the course progresses.
+These handouts will be very useful for conducting computations and addressing the underlying tasks from the mini-projects.
+These, however, will only serve as a complement to the textbook and should not, by any means, be treated as a substitute.

 Grading